#2 QB – Cleveland Browns

 Date of Birth: December 6, 1992

-Jonathan Paul Manziel, also known as Johnny Football and Johnny F*cking Football (JFF), is the current Heisman Trophy winner and quarterback for the Texas A&M Aggies.
+Jonathan Paul Manziel, also known as Johnny Football and Johnny F*cking Football (JFF), is the 2012 Heisman Trophy winner and quarterback for the Cleveland Browns (he was formally the quarterback for the Texas A&M Aggies).
 Johnny was a red-shirt freshman during A&M’s first season in the SEC (2012).
 He set many NCAA records by passing for over 3,000 yards and rushing for over 1,000.
 He helped lead the Aggies to an 11-2 first season in the SEC and the Aggies highest final season ranking in decades.

 Johnny is likely the only 3-star recruit to every have his nickname become a registered trademark.
 Growing up, Johnny killed it in high-school at Tivy in Kerrville, Texas (too many stats to include) and wanted to be a Texas Longhorn, but good ole Mack Brown wanted to make him a defensive back, lolz, so he committed to Oregon, but was persuaded to change his commitment to the Aggies by some would say, an act of God.